We assess the implications of Joe Biden’s US presidential election victory.

-- The US will rejoin the Paris climate accord and the World Health Organisation, and lift the travel ban on a handful of majority Muslim countries.
+- The US will rejoin the Paris climate accord and the World Health Organization, and lift the travel ban on a handful of majority Muslim countries.

 - But the absence of a ‘blue clean sweep’ means campaign pledges on social and health-care changes will be difficult to deliver.

-President-elect Biden has signalled plans for an immediate repudiation of President Trump’s most high-profile policies.
-On his first day in office, Biden plans to issue executive orders, mandating that the US rejoin the Paris climate accord and the World Health Organisation.
+President-elect Biden has signaled plans for an immediate repudiation of President Trump’s most high-profile policies.
+On his first day in office, Biden plans to issue executive orders, mandating that the US rejoin the Paris climate accord and the World Health Organization.
 He will also repeal a travel ban placed on a handful of majority-Muslim countries.

 However, the absence of a ‘blue clean sweep’ will make it difficult for Biden to satisfy his political base’s call for new social policies, given the US’s poor governmental financial position on account of its efforts to tackle the pandemic.
 Higher taxation or further increases in government spending could cause headaches for the Democrats, and what has been pledged by the party in terms of social and health care may prove hugely challenging to actually deliver.
 If the Republicans are confirmed as in control of the Senate – no foregone conclusion at this stage given the necessity, under Georgian state law, to stage an additional ‘run-off’ vote in January as no candidate reached 50% of the vote – law-making will be difficult.

 Pressure on the Health-Care Sector?